shaundee/spotify-API-build/README.md

 #Installation

-* For the app to function properly you will need to create a .env file within the root directory of the application.
+* For the app to function properly you will need to clone it and create a .env file within the root directory of the application.
 * Copy the code below into the .env file but with your own credentials that you get from https://developer.spotify.com/

 NEXTAUTH_URL=http://localhost:3000